guotong1988/guotong1988.github.io/research/_posts/2022-08-01-relabel-by-pattern.md

 title: "Re-Label By Data Pattern Is All You Need For Knowledge Driven Deep Learning"
 date: 2022-08-01
 category: research
-comments: true
 author: "Tong Guo"
-description: "Re-Label By Data Pattern Is All You Need For Knowledge Driven Deep Learning"
+description: "Re-Label By Data Pattern Is All You Need For 97% Accuracy"
 ---